henniggroup/VASPsol/README.md

     cd <VASP src directory>
     patch -p1 < <path to the interface patch file>
 ```
-- After applying the patch, copy the other 2 files to the VASP src directory:
-- In the original VASP Makefile, put pot_lpcm_cav_k.o and pot_k.o object file names before pot.o in that order.
 - ``` make clean ```
 - ``` make ```